 “Since a lot of community colleges already have nursing programs, many could easily add a class on professional caregiving,” points out Megan McIntyre, director of communications for ILC-USA.

-To put this theory in action, ILC-USA offers annual grants to community colleges to either establish a caregiving program or to enhance an existing one.
-These grants are funded by MetLife Foundation.
+To put this theory in action, ILC-USA offers annual grants to community colleges to either establish a caregiving program or to enhance an existing one; MetLife Foundation funds these grants.
 The initiative is in its second year, and so far, the response has been excellent, says McIntyre.
-"We were surprised at how large the response was, but it was encouraging" she says.
+“We were surprised at how large the response was, but it was encouraging,” she says.

 A Diversity of Communities and Programs

 The grants are available to community colleges nationwide.
 “We try to make it geographically variable throughout the country so that we can reach a lot of communities,” says McIntyre.
 Community colleges that have already won grants for the initiative represent a diverse collection of communities across the country—serving both urban and rural communities as well as minority populations.

 “One of the community colleges that received a grant last year serves a large Native American population, so they tailored their curriculum to make sure it was culturally relevant to the population they’re teaching,” says McIntyre.